 It was a great pleasure exploring seven of the top beautiful UNESCO World Heritage Sites in India during my last year solo trip to India here.
 I already mentioned in my previous blog posts that the Mughal Architects fascinated me the most.
 Mostly, all tourists got stunned by the amazing stone craft work on monuments or architects of the old era.
 And these are the main criteria worked for UNESCO (United Nations Educational, Scientific and Cultural Organization) to list the places (given below) as the cultural heritage sites in India.

 Now, what is World Heritage Site?
 If you don’t know yet, then the answer for you is, any place, whether Man-made (city, monument or architect) or Natural (forest, lake, mountain, desert, island) can include as World Heritage Site.
 However, those places must meet some criteria by the UNESCO.

 There are total 26 countries got this privilege.
 They have many cultural and natural World Heritage Sites in their respected country.
 In India, until now, there are entire 32 heritage sites.
 Each site got a fund from the UNESCO which helps to develop the respective site.
 It also helps to increase the development of the country’s tourism.
 And mostly, creates huge popularity among tourists to visit that place.

 Let’s explore more inside.
 The following are the seven must-visit Cultural World Heritage Sites from the state of Delhi, Uttar Pradesh, and Rajasthan.
 And I believe, as a World Heritage Traveler, you shouldn’t miss visiting. 🙂

 Words are too less to describe the fascinating beauty of the Taj Mahal, and this is my most favorite cultural heritage site among seven.
 Taj Mahal is located in Agra, Uttar Pradesh and has been listed as World Heritage Site by UNESCO in 1983.
 The specialty of this monument is its white marble beauty and the touchy story behind the creation.
-Taj Mahal is also the Seven New Wonder of the World.
+This iconic landmark is also the Seven New Wonder of the World.
 Therefore, Taj Mahal tour in Agra is must during your first visit in India.